GI parasites are a very common ailment in kittens, and should be combatted through standard preventative measures and proactive treatment as needed.

-To deworm a kitten at home, you'll need a digital scale, a 1cc syringe, and a bottle of oral dewormer which can be purchased online (check out my supplies page!)
+To deworm a kitten at home, you'll need a digital scale, a 1cc syringe, and a bottle of oral dewormer which can be purchased online or at a pet supply store.
 You'll want to purchase Pyrantel pamoate 50mg/ml suspension which has a doasge of 1ml per 10 lbs of body weight--this measures out to .1ml per 1 pound of kitten.
 Regardless of the age you deworm, always follow up with at least one more dose 2 weeks later.

 Some kittens will have parasites that aren't covered by your standard dewormer, such as tapeworms, coccidia, or giardia.
 If the kitten is dewormed, but her poop still doesn't seem quite right, ask a vet for a fecal exam to test for other parasites.